 The Louet Spring II loom offers a sturdy frame with strong front posts and thick main uprights and foot rail.
 This and the heavier ratchet makes it ideal for weaving anything from fine silk warps, over linen to even rugs.

-All shafts move on ball bearings so treadling is light.
-The breast beam and the beater can be taken off easily since the beater hinges remain on the loom.
+All shafts move on ball bearings so treadling is smooth.
+The breast beam and the beater can be taken off easily so you can sit closer to the shaft for threading the heddles.

 The Louet Spring II loom comes standard with 8 harnesses and 10 treadles, but gives the possibility to add 4 harnesses later.
 You can also choose the 12 harness, 14 treadle version.